Hiring and Developing Unicorn Employees

 The goal of this session was to introduce the group to the definition and concept of software development kits (SDKs) and also provide a sample Ansible playbook to provision an AWS EC2 instance, a Dockerfile and sample Jupyter notebooks to automate the creation of a learning environment for the study of the Meraki SDK.

-Our goal in this initiative is to turn CONEs into unicorns.
+Our goal in this initiative is to develop a team of unicorns.
 The DeNet Cisco Certified DevNet Associate Certification exam is generally available in February 2020, and the exam results will prove the success of the initial WWT study group.
 The goal is to expand the program in the future, with the core team leading new groups.

 By definition, unicorn employees are rare and therefore difficult to recruit.
 They embody the E-shaped individual described in The DevOps Handbook: How to Create World-Class Agility, Reliability, and Security in Technology Organizations.
 They combine their expertise with the ability to execute and are always exploring novel ways to improve the overall efficiency of the organization.